-Of course we have more gadgets in and around the Land Cruiser, but these are our favorite recovery tools that work best for us at this moment.
+Of course we have more gadgets in and around the Land Cruiser, but this is the recovery gear that works best for us at this moment.
 This may change in the future.
 When that happens I’ll update this post.
 In the meantime, please use the comment section below to share what recovery gear best for you.

 Would you like to stay in the loop on all things Landcruising Adventure?